debortolithullio/flask/README.md

 ![alt text](http://www.yarntomato.com/percentbarmaker/button.php?barPosition=0&leftFill=%2399CC00)

-On this folder will be contained an application in Flask to do an object detection with a pre-trained model.
+In this folder will be contained an application in Flask to do an object detection with a pre-trained model.